r-f-g/mlflow-operator/README.md

 ## Usage

-Right now there no published version in [charmhub] and it needs to be manually build with `charmcraft`.
+Right now there is no published version in [charmhub] and it needs to be manually built with `charmcraft`.

     charmcraft build -v
     juju deploy ./mlflow.charm --resource server=docker.io/blueunicorn90/mlflow-operator:latest